anusii/filepod/README.md

 [FilePod](https://anusii.github.io/filepod/) is a file browser for browsing, uploading, and downloading files stored on your personal online data store ([Pod](https://solidproject.org/about)), providing a familiar file-management experience for the decentralised web.
+Your Pod sits in a personal Data Vault on a Solid server in the cloud, where everything is stored encrypted and stays within the Pod.
+No data leaves the Pod unless you explicitly download it, so you stay in control.
 The app is supported by the [Software Innovation Institute](https://sii.anu.edu.au) and implemented by Tony Chen and [Graham Williams](https://togaware.com/Graham.Williams.html) using [Flutter](https://flutter.dev)'s